 You need to be prepared for a hard day's work and afterward, to party.
 Once the event is over, one of the best practices you can do is follow up with anyone who gave you a business card.
 This will help build relationships in the industry and remind people of what you have to offer.

 At SILKCARDS, we do some of our best work for tattoo artists and want to ensure that you look good when you're out there trying to drum up connections.
-Request a sample pack to see what we have to offer!
+Request a sample pack of tattoo business cards to see what we have to offer!